Skip to main content

 One Comment

-• Avatar Bonnie Graves says:
+• Bonnie Graves says:

 I appreciated Ashley’s positive outlook on “dredging up the sins of the past.”
 I am so thankful that our Lord is the God of second chances.
 When I start to ruminate on my miserable failures, He reminds me to be grateful for grace, to remember the wisdom He has given me and to press on in His service.